CharishmaGudugula/E-Commerce-with-Chatbot/README.md

 ├── templates/              # HTML templates for the app ├── requirements.txt        # List of Python dependencies
 └── database.db             # SQLite database file (created at runtime)
+Contribution :
+1.Fork the repository.
+2.Create a branch:
+git checkout -b feature-name
+3.Make your changes and commit: git commit -m "Description of changes"
+4.Push to your branch :
+git push origin feature-name
+5.Open a pull request.